 Consequently, the preferences of the stereo system drop.
 The listening area where the

-preference is 60-85% represent the location where the listener can separate fewer
+preference is 60-85% represents the location where the listener can separate fewer

-virtual sound sources (at least 3 group) on the loudspeakers line (Base Line).
+virtual sound sources (at least 3 groups) on the loudspeakers line (Base Line).

-Multichannel systems refer to the system that incorporate two or more transmission channels or recording process and more then two loudspeakers.
-These systems are widely used in the cinemas and the home theater.
-The major issue for these systems is the compatibility between these systems itself for different applications as well as the compatibility between these systems and the regular stereo or mono system.
-This is the reason why these systems started to be standardized just in the last few years.
+Multichannel systems refer to the system that incorporate more than two loudspeakers as well as two or more transmission channels or recording processes.
+These systems are widely used in the movie/home theaters.
+The major issue for these systems is the compatibility between different types for different applications as well as the compatibility with the regular stereo or mono system.
+This is the reason why these systems were standardized not long time ago.

-The main configuration of the system for home theater is the 5-1 or 3-2 system illustrated in the following drawing.
-This configuration may be applied with different transmission system or recording process and it is independent of the coding formats.
+The main configuration of the system for home theaters is the 5-1 or 3-2 system illustrated in the following drawing.
+This configuration can be used with different transmission systems or recording processes and it is independent of the coding formats.

 movement of some loudspeaker is needed.
 In this case, delay of some loudspeaker signals will be needed.

-The central front loudspeaker is usually supplied by the sound of vocalist, soloist, or
+The central front loudspeaker is usually supplied by the sound of the vocalist, soloist, or

 dialogue.
 The front right and left loudspeakers are for stereo reproduction.
 The